 Async flags surfaced from Slack with context and timestamps

-Average time to decision: 10 minutes of review + focused discussion
+Time to decision: 10 minutes of review plus a focused debrief

-The scoring model is the most opinionated part of the synthesizer, and that's by design.
+The scoring model is the most opinionated part of the synthesizer, and that is by design.
 Every company weights signals differently.
-A seed-stage startup might care far more about culture add and scrappiness than a Series D company hiring for a specialized infrastructure role.
+A seed-stage startup cares far more about culture add and scrappiness than a Series D shop hiring a specialized infrastructure engineer.
+Pretending otherwise hands you a score that fits no one.

-The default weighting we recommend as a starting point allocates 40% to interview performance, 25% to culture and values alignment, 20% to compensation fit, and 15% to team readiness.
-But these weights should be configurable per role — an executive hire might invert the culture and interview weights, while an urgent backfill for a departing engineer might push team readiness to 30%.
+The default we recommend as a starting point: 40% interview performance, 25% culture and values, 20% comp fit, 15% team readiness.
+Weights are configurable per role.
+An executive hire might invert culture and interview weights.
+An urgent backfill for a departing engineer pushes team readiness toward 30%.

 |---|---|---|---|---|